 From July to November, fresh figs are mainly sourced from Mediterranean countries, California, Australia, and Brazil.

 Fresh figs have a pungently sweet yet very mild and aromatic flavor.
 Dried figs, on the other hand, are much sweeter.

 How Healthy Are Figs?

-Figs might not be the least-caloric ingredient, however they are still a good choice dieters are those watching their figure.
-They contain little fat but a lot of satiating fiber, and score points with their rich supply of provitamin A, iron, magnesium, phosphorus and calcium.
+Figs might not be the least-caloric ingredient, however, they are still a good choice for dieters and those watching their figures.
+They contain little fat but a lot of satiating fiber, and score points with their rich supply of provitamin A, iron, magnesium, phosphorus, and calcium.

 The content of these important substances is particularly high in dried figs because the drying process concentrates the nutrients.
 The magnesium content of dried figs, for example, is particularly remarkable: up to 75 milligrams of this muscle- and nerve-strengthening mineral are contained in the sweet treat.